The balance sheet: one of the three main financial statements

 The balance sheet

 In simple words, a balance sheet is a statement of a company’s financial position.
-You create this document by calculating total owner’s equity, assets and liabilities at a given point.
+This document is created by calculating total owner’s equity, assets and liabilities at a given point.
 Checking a company balance sheet will show you the net worth of a firm.

 Sometimes businesses will show details of balance sheets from previous years.
-You can use records from earlier years to understand or to compare how the business has been doing.
-This information can help a company improve its finances.
+You can use records from earlier years to understand or compare how the business has been performing over a period of time.

 The balance sheet also helps businesses plan well on how to use money that they get to meet their financial obligations.
 Though it’s not mandatory for sole traders and partnerships to prepare balance sheets, it’s wise to keep them to better evaluate how well the business is doing.